Fl4gu1z0wsky/CEH/README.md

 It uses traceroute and TTL (Time to Live) to analyze IP packet response to in order to determine gateway ACL (Access Control List) filters and map network.
 The idea behind firewalking is to determine which ports are open and whether packets with control information can pass through a packet-filtering device.
 It is an active reconnaissance network security analysis technique that attempts to determine which layer 4 protocols a specific firewall will allow.

+**Wardriving** - It is the act of searching for Wi-Fi wireless networks, usually from a moving vehicle, using a laptop or smartphone.
+Warbiking, warcycling, warwalking and similar use the same approach but with other modes of transportation.

 ### Mail